Can You Put an Inground Pool in a Small Backyard?

 For example, in some areas, the pool needs to be at least 8 feet away from the property lines and 10 feet away from your home.
 Keep in mind that these rules will vary by region, and you can find out about your setback rules by contacting your city or county development services.

 If you have any easements on your property, this can also limit the usable space in your backyard.
-An easement is an invisible line that you can't build on, most commonly due to underground or overhead utilities.
+An easement is a section of land that is shared by two or more parties.
+For instance, the driveway to your home may cross an easement, while that same space is used for underground or overhead utilities.
 You can find out if you have easements by contacting your city or county records offices or checking with the utility companies.

 Read more: Ultimate Pool Planning Guide: 11 Things to Consider Before Installing an Inground Pool

-Aside from the rules and regulations, there are a few more things that you'll need to think about:
+Aside from the rules and regulations, there are a few more things that you'll need to think about when considering a small inground pool:

 Space